Session #6 of 11 · June 25, 2026

 The Four Control Layers

 Introduce bulk water, air, vapor, and thermal control as the core taxonomy.
-Continuity and verification are central to performance—a layer that stops at a transition isn't a layer.
+Continuity and verification are central to performance - a layer that stops at a transition isn't a layer.

-Leads to: P7P10 (specific control layers and assemblies)
+Builds on: P5 (system interactions) · Leads to: P7-P10 (specific control layers and assemblies) · Cross-series: A6 Materials & Labor

 For any assembly or transition, fill in each layer.
 If you can't name it, that's the risk.